AlexIoannides/notes-and-demos/README.md

-# Data Science and ML Notes and Demos
+# Data Science and ML Notebooks and Demos

 > "_The best way to learn is by doing, and the best way to remember what you have learnt is it to write about it._"